A little history of Pontcallec castle

-To the East, a vast pond, and to the West, the sinuous river Scorff, which could not be cross because of all the rocks blocking it.
-And surrounding the stronghold, a big and dark forest about 500 hectares…
+To the East, a vast pond, and to the West, the sinuous river Scorff.
+And surrounding the stronghold, a huge and dark forest…

 In the 16th century, the place belonged to Malestroit family: Anne de Malestroit married René Papin, lord de La Tévinière.